nurilak/Product-preview-card/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- Media Query
 - Other parts of HTML and CSS

 ### What I learned

-In this challenge I learn more about CSS of website responsivnes and image configurations, also usage <picture> HTML element and transparent colors on images.
+In this challenge I learn more about CSS of website responsivnes and image configurations.

 ### Continued development